 Bill opened the Botkins satellite store in 1985, significantly expanding the family business.
 Since 1994, he has ensured that both Apple locations meet the "Highest Standards of Excellence" required by each of the company's manufacturers.
 In 2013, Bill acquired the third Apple Farm Service location in West College Corner, Indiana.
 Bill expanded Apple Farm Service to the east in 2015, when he opened a location in Mechanicsburg, Ohio.
 The company's latest expansion was in 2021 with the acquisition of the Washington Court House, Ohio location.
 This location also holds the “Highest Standards of Excellence” required by each of the manufacturers.
 Because the company has attained these standards, Apple is able to buy at greater discounts and pass along the savings to our customers - a key component in Apple's strength and competitiveness.

 Bill has served on various Agricultural Councils, including New Holland Regional and National Dealer Councils, the Gehl Dealer Council, and others.
 He is a respected member of the North American Equipment Dealers Association (NAEDA) and the Ohio and Michigan Equipment Dealers Association (OMEDA), and has served on various OMEDA Committees.
-Bill and his wife Linda have three children and five grandchildren.
+Bill and his wife Linda have three children and six grandchildren.